44 patents in this list

 Lower-cost, highly customizable, and better-performing 3D printed transtibial prosthetic devices that are patient-specific, adjustable, and robust.
 It uses a unibody design with a 3D-printed socket, pylon, and ankle-foot complex.
 The unitary polymer structure provides multi-axial dynamic flex like a human ankle.
 The device can be customized to the patient using digital scanning and 3D modeling.
 3D printing enables the fabrication of complex geometry.
 The integrated unibody design eliminates assembly and sliding connections for better durability.

-8. In-Situ Material Regeneration System for Cost Reduction in Additive Manufacturing
+9. In-Situ Material Regeneration System and Method for Additive Manufacturing with Stage-Specific Extraction and Reconditioning

 Sakuu Corporation, 2023